SHLB’s Impact on Broadband Policy

 School Bus Wi-Fi

-SHLB inspired Congress to create the Emergency Connectivity Fund, a program that enabled over 8 million households to obtain low-cost Internet access.
+SHLB’s advocacy helped inspire Congress to create the Emergency Connectivity Fund, which connected over 8 million households to affordable Internet.
 (2021)

 Broadband Equity, Access & Deployment Program

-SHLB worked with Congress so that anchor institutions would be eligible for gigabit broadband connectivity through the BEAD program.
+SHLB worked with Congress to ensure anchor institutions qualify for gigabit broadband under the BEAD program.
 (2021)

 Other Issues

-SHLB supports the ACP; advocates to include anchors on broadband maps; supports USF contribution reform; and promotes unlicensed and shared spectrum.
+SHLB backs the Affordable Connectivity Program, pushes to include anchor institutions on broadband maps, advocates for USF contribution reform, and promotes unlicensed and shared spectrum.